jzabroski/Home/Finance/README.md

   - Advertises on SeekingAlpha, and many sports news sites and vBulletin sports discussion boards.
 - www.autotrader.com
   - Excellent for Carvana cars
+- www.dealerrater.com
+- fakereviews.com
+  - Check if a review is fake or not

 ### Data
 - https://www.fueleconomy.gov/feg/Find.do?action=sbs&id=33288